gbgplc/loqate-verify-helmcharts/README.md

 ## Initial Setup

-Before you do anything, it's worth noting that you may need to change the default directories for the **data download** and **installation**.
-We'll explain how to change these paths later in this section, but first we will look at the default values for both.
+Before you do anything, it's worth noting that you may need to change the default directory for the **data installation**.
+We'll explain how to change this path later in this section, but first we will look at the default value.

-This path is used to configure the PV for the host filesystem:
+This path is used to configure the PV for the host filesystem, assuming Windows Docker Desktop:

 - **LOQATE_NFS_SHARE**  is set to "/run/desktop/mnt/host/c/loqate/data"